cvc5/ethos/user_manual.md

 (define x () #b000 :type (BitVec 3))
 ```

-To define the class of binary values, whose type depends on the number of bits they contain, the Ethos provides support for a distinguished parameter `eo::self`.
+To define the class of binary values, whose type depends on the number of bits they contain, Ethos provides support for a distinguished parameter `eo::self`.
 The type checker for values applies the substitution mapping `eo::self` to the term being type checked.
 This means that when type checking the binary constant `#b0000`, its type prior to evaluation is `(BitVec (eo::len #b0000))`, which evaluates to `(BitVec 4)`.